+Eliott Rodriguez is an Emmy Award winning journalist and respected South Florida news anchor.
+He is anchor of the CBS4 News weekdays at noon and 6 PM.
+Eliott joined CBS4 in 1999.
 Eliott’s career has included coverage of major stories in the United States, Europe and Latin America.
 He has traveled to Cuba on several reporting assignments, including a 2002 trip during which he interviewed Fidel Castro.
 In 2003, he traveled to the Vatican to report on the health of Pope John Paul II.

 Eliott is the recipient of two Emmy Awards, four Edward R. Murrow Awards and an Imagen Award nomination.
 He’s been named Best News Anchor by Miami New Times, and one of South Florida’s Sharp Dressed Men by Ocean Drive Magazine.
 The National Association of Hispanic Journalists recognized him with its most prestigious award for his series Ticket to Cuba.

+In 2005, Eliott was honored with a Silver Circle Award from the National Academy of Television Arts and Sciences for 25 years of excellence in the television industry.
 A graduate of the University of Miami, Eliott began his journalism career as a newspaper reporter at The Miami Herald and The Miami News.
 His first television job was at WTVJ in Miami, where he worked as general assignment reporter.
 He has also worked as an anchor/reporter at WPVI in Philadelphia and WPLG in Miami.
-He joined WFOR in 1999.

 Eliott has covered such major news events as the invasion of Panama, Hurricane Andrew, the Mariel Boatlift, earthquakes in Mexico and Venezuela, elections in Nicaragua, the Ibero-American Summit in Madrid, political conventions, the MOVE bombing in Philadelphia, riots in Miami and the Pope’s visit to Cuba.
 His op-ed columns have appeared in The Miami Herald and Sun-Sentinel.